Testing for residual correlation of any order in the autoregressive process: On the asymptotic properties of the process

 be the successive covariances.
 Denote by $\Delta_{h}$ the associated Toeplitz covariance matrix of order $h$, that is

 \begin{lem} Under the causality assumptions on $\cA$ and $\cB$, the Toeplitz matrix $\Delta_{h}$ is positive definite, for all $h \geq 1$. \end{lem} \begin{proof} See Appendix. \end{proof}

 The invertibility of $\Delta_{h}$ implies that, in the particular case where $h=p+q+1$, the Yule-Walker equations have a unique solution giving the expression of $\beta$ and $\sigma^2$ according to $\ell_0, \hdots, \ell_{p+q}$.
-Conversely, one can see by duality that the linear system
+Conversely, one can see that the linear system

 where the square matrix $B$ of order $p+q+1$ is given by

 and the vectors $\Lambda_0^{p+q+1}$ and $U$ of order $p+q+1$ are defined as

 has the unique solution given by